TomTasche/ScreenFilter/README.md

 TODO:
+- Color selection seekbar?

+2012/11/10
-- Implement functions related to color changed
+- Implemented functions related to color changed
-- Add color selection to preference, and pass it to toastView
+- Added color selection to preference, and pass it to toastView

 2012/11/08:
 - Added Color selection dialog from ApiDemo (need touch up)